david415/work-portfolio/content/projects/index.md

 * [Wrote a socat-like tool using Twisted](https://github.com/david415/twistedcat)

 * [Wrote a Tor onion transport VPN](https://github.com/david415/onionvpn)

+This is essentially a VPN which uses Tor onions as the network transport.

 * [Wrote Twisted http to tor proxy](https://github.com/david415/txtorhttpproxy)